NBC logo: As a television network (1943–1975)

-In 1943, NBC introduced its third logo, a microphone surrounded by lightning bolts, which was a modification of the original 1926 logo used by the NBC radio network.
-Lightning bolts were also part of the logo of corporate parent RCA, as well as that of one-time sister company RKO Pictures.
+In 1943, NBC introduced its third logo, a microphone surrounded by lightning bolts.
+Lightning bolts denoting electricity were common in the iconography of broadcasting in the early 20th century, and were also depicted in the logo of corporate parent RCA, as well as that of one-time sister company RKO Pictures.
 The waves placed on the left side were meant for the radio network, and the right waves were meant for the television network.
-A network identification featuring this logo includes a male announcer saying "This is NBC, the National Broadcasting Company," followed by the NBC chimes.
-On the network's flagship television station WNBT (now WNBC), this was accompanied by the same announcer saying "WNBT, New York."
+A network identification featuring this logo includes a male announcer saying "This is NBC, the National Broadcasting Company.", followed by the NBC chimes.
+On the network's flagship television station WNBT (now WNBC), this was accompanied by the same announcer saying "WNBT, New York.".
 At the beginning of telecasts, a card was shown with a different NBC logo with the letters in cursive and enclosed in a rectangle (a logo also used at the end of broadcasts in the early 1950s).
-This was replaced by another card depicting an NBC cameraman operating an RCA camera was shown underneath the text "NBC Television Presents."
+This was replaced by another card depicting an NBC cameraman operating an RCA camera was shown underneath the text "NBC Television Presents".
 The letters "NBC", lighting in tune with the chimes, indicated time for station identification or the end of a telecast.